stefonalfaro/OpenAI-Angular-Frontend-Chat-GPT-3/README.md

-# OpenaiFrontend
+# OpenAI Angular Frontend
-This is mean for local use only.
+This is meant for local use only.
 Your API key will go in the environment.ts and thus this cannot be used on a public facing site.
 This was developed as a personal tool for me.
 It is not hard to turn this into a .NET API for production use with a proper Front-end and Back-end.

 # Custom Chat
 ![image](https://user-images.githubusercontent.com/45152948/225813221-77656309-5755-4b29-95c1-8ef4f302619a.png)